mozman/ezdxf/docs/source/entity_creation.rst

 ACIS Entities
 +++++++++++++

-The creation of the required ACIS data has do be done by an external library!
+The creation of the required :term:`ACIS` data has do be done by an external library!

 - :meth:`~ezdxf.layouts.BaseLayout.add_3dsolid`
 - :meth:`~ezdxf.layouts.BaseLayout.add_body`